 On Reading and Excuses

-The first step in our self-educating satisfaction of curiosity has to come by reading, or another truly adequate form of deliberate time spent learning.
+The first step in our self-educating satisfaction of curiosity has to come by reading.
 Far too many examples exist of great successes that spent considerable time reading to list them all within these pages.
 Warren Buffett spends 5+ hours reading each day: it’s no coincidence that he is one of the richest men on the planet, and has been many times before.
 Charlie Munger, Zuckerberg, Elon Musk, even Oprah: the common thread among all of them is their willingness to read books.
 The simplicity lies in our willingness to sit down and grab the information.
 It’s right there in front of you.
-Now grab it, and hold on to it until you learn something.
+Now grab it, and hold onto it until you learn something.

 “Reading is boring, and it doesn’t matter to me.”

 One of the common concerns—or rather, excuses—in regards to reading is that it’s boring.
-Fair enough, the reading that you were forced to do in your senior English class was remarkably boring: that’s not what I’m asking you to do.
-I’m asking you to read about the things you need to learn about no matter what.
-That’s why we spend time figuring out our purpose and establishing a direction.
+Fair enough, the reading that you were forced to do in your senior English class probably was remarkably boring.
+That’s not what I’m asking you to do.
+I’m asking you to read about the things you need to learn about.
+This is also why we will spend time figuring out our purpose and establishing a direction in Part III.
 Now, through reading, you will learn how to take action and guide yourself down the path of those dreams.
 Just in time for success, not just in case.

-Of course, everyone needs foundational knowledge and skills (i.e. basic reading and writing), but even if you graduate high school, you may be missing some things.
-By enrolling in our own education, we can begin to gain skills and identify the gaps that need to be filled, rather than fill ourselves with questionably useful arbitrary information.
+Of course, everyone needs foundational knowledge and skills (i.e. basic reading and writing), but even if you graduate high school, you might be missing some things.
+By enrolling in our own education, we can begin to gain skills and identify the gaps along the way that need to be filled, rather than fill ourselves with questionably useful, and arbitrary information.
 Our learning and curiosity has a purpose, now.
 It’s not about the grades or admissions anymore: it’s about developing our own insights.
-That's what the reading is for, and now that you're not being forced to do it by some arbitrary curriculum, it's a meaningful endeavor.
+That’s what reading is for, and now that you’re not being forced to do it by some arbitrary curriculum, it’s a meaningful endeavor, and because of that, it’s no longer boring.
 Thank goodness.

 “I don’t learn by reading.”